darkpalacestudio/manuals/butterfly/manual/04_05_controls_butterfly.md

 Click and drag to change the number of bell filters applied.

 At a value of zero, no eq is applied, effectively bypassing the spread EQ.

+An odd number of modes will increase the volume on one side.
+If you want to keep even volume, select an even number of modes.

 #### Peak Distribution Slider